-Our Fund-a-Foot campaign is underway!
-Registered parishioners should have received their mailing by this time.
-These funds will help us cover the gap between what will be covered by insurance and what we can do to improve our Church building.
-You can also donate right here and how by using our Paypal store below.
+Our Fund-a-Foot campaign is underway.
+These funds help cover the gap between what is covered by insurance and what we can do to improve our church building.
+You can donate right here and now by using our Paypal store below.

 There are some new things brewing!
 A new bereavement group will starting in September.
 Anyone who knows that s/he would benefit from this group is asked to call Sister Ann at 631.874.3617 ASAP so that books can be ordered.
 We had a very good group last Spring and I look forward to facilitating a group this Fall.
 There seems to be a group of people in this and many parishes that could benefit from the wisdom in one another, that is, our "senior" members.
 You are the people who have survived or weathered the storms of life and would be delighted to engage in some new incites.
 Sister Ann has declared that she is in this auspicious group and would be delighted to facilitate such a group.
 Please contact her at 631.874.3617.

 Beginning on August 26, the SJE Parish Social Ministry will host 'Social Ministry Saturdays'.
 EVERY 4TH SATUDAY, The SJE THRIFT SHOP, FOOD PANTRY and OUTREACH OFFICE will be open to better serve those in need in our local community.
 We might even throw in a community meal here too!
 Want to help out and get involved?
 Email Sister Ann or Alex Finta or call 631.874.3617